Why are Converse Laces Long? Also the Solution

 • Make sure it sits flat and crisp.

-• Do the same with the other lace, making sure both laces are the same length.
+• Do the same with the other lace, ensuring both laces are the same length.

 • Take one lace and bring it over to the third eyelet on the opposite side.